PHYSICAL THERAPY Clinic

 Physical Therapy can be a less expensive alternative to prescription drugs or surgery.
 Many conditions can be treated with our conservative approach to care.
 If surgery is required, physical therapy can assist you in preparing for surgery and returning to maximum function after surgery.

-The Physical Therapy Institute believes in an interprofessional approach to care and will work closely with your physician and other healthcare providers to coordinate treatment.
+The Physical Therapy Clinic believes in an interprofessional approach to care and will work closely with your physician and other healthcare providers to coordinate treatment.

 To schedule an appointment or inquire about our services, call 623-537-6000.
 Daytime and evening appointments are available.